Robert Parker

 “…the prayers of all the saints on the golden altar before the throne.”

-If all saints had already been raptured and rewarded before John's spirit arrives in heaven (Rev. 4:1), why are their prayers still being offered?
+If all saints had already been raptured and rewarded before the 70th week, why are their prayers still being offered?
 This makes no sense under a pretribulational framework.

 Just two verses later (Rev. 8:5), we see a theophany—a visible manifestation of God’s presence—paralleling the throne scene in Revelation 4:5.
 (Note 4) This is followed by the first blown trumpet judgment (Rev. 8:7), featuring “fire mixed with blood,” echoing Luke 17:29’s “fire and sulfur” prophecy and alluding to the sudden judgment during the days of Noah and Lot (Luke 17:22–31).